Orechi/Orechi/README.md

 -
 - 👋 Hi, I’m @Orechi
--* 👀 I’m interested in Nike
+-* 👀 I’m interested in
-- 🌱 I’m currently learning Desenvolvimento de sites
+- 🌱 I’m currently learning
--* 💞️ I’m looking to collaborate on São Paulo and Nike...
+-* 💞️ I’m looking to collaborate
--*📫 How to reach me go to Nike
+-*📫 How to reach me

 <!---
 Orechi/Orechi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.